Lauriston Girls' School

-Lauriston Girls' School is an independent, non-denominational, day school for girls, located in Armadale, an inner south-eastern suburb of Melbourne, Victoria, Australia.
+Lauriston Girls' School is a private, non-denominational, day school for girls, located in Armadale, an inner south-eastern suburb of Melbourne, Victoria, Australia.

 The school follows the motto; Sancte, Sapienter, Strenue.
 This motto is Latin for Holiness, Wisdom, Strength.

 Established in 1901, Lauriston has a non-selective enrolment policy and is co-educational for three-year-old and four-year-old Kindergarten, and girls-only from Prep through to Year 12.
 The school currently caters for approximately 1040 students and offers the Victorian Certificate of Education (VCE) and is also one of the few Victorian schools that offer the International Baccalaureate (IB) for the Year 11/12 students.

 Lauriston is affiliated with the Association of Heads of Independent Schools of Australia (AHISA), the Junior School Heads Association of Australia (JSHAA), the Alliance of Girls' Schools Australasia (AGSA), the Association of Independent Schools of Victoria (AISV), and is a founding member of Girls Sport Victoria (GSV).

+Early history

+The school was founded in 1901 by the Irving sisters, Margaret and Lilian, whose grandfather had founded the Irvingite church and whose father had bought and re-launched Hawthorn School for boys in 1875.
+An early pupil at Lauriston was Elizabeth Kilgour Kirkhope who became head girl and dux, she graduated with a master's degree in mathematics and returned to Lauriston as a teacher in 1920.
+Kirkhope left to teach elsewhere and returned in 1933 and in 1935 she bought the school.
+The school prospered and in 1948 Kirkhope and her brothers converted it into a not-for-profit company.
+Gladys Davies became the head when Kirkhope retired in 1956 but remained at the school until 1964.